Main page > Ice Cream Recipes > The Coffee and Tea Collection > Coffee Bean Ice Cream > with egg yolks (custard)

 Do not use any other sugar or sweetener, natural or artificial, liquid or powder, like honey, stevia, golden syrup, table sweeteners, confectioner’s sugar, etc.

-Egg yolks: we use eggs in the range of 65 – 75 g; 2.3 – 2.65 oz , (this is the weight of a whole egg, in its shell), but it is ok to use up up one size larger or smaller ones.
-Note that it is easier to separate the egg yolks from the whites when the eggs are cold.
+• Egg yolks: we use eggs in the range of 65 – 75 gr; 2.3 – 2.65 oz (this is the weight of a whole egg, in its shell) , but it is ok to use larger or smaller ones.
+It’s easier to separate the egg yolks from the whites when the eggs are cold.

 This is a quick overview of the recipe.
 If you are new to ice cream making, do read the recipe before proceeding.